UNPSJB/ids3t/PlanSQA/source/requerimientos no funcionales.rst

 Alcance
 =======

-Los requerimientos no funcionales  se refieren a todos los requisitos que no describen información a guardar, ni funciones a realizar, sino características de funcionamiento.
+Los requerimientos no funcionales  se refieren a todos los requerimientos que no describen información a guardar, ni funciones a realizar, sino características de funcionamiento.

 Requerimientos No Funcionales
 =============================